Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 While you cannot usually spend essence while making attacks of opportunity, you can spend essence on Combination Strikes to follow up on attacks of opportunity that you land.

 ## Natural Offense
 Each Ascendant customizes their body in unique ways, turning their body into a natural weapon.
+Your body changes to accommodate these modifiers a way that is consistent with the modifiers selected: mutating, transforming or granting you superhuman abilities to allow you to perform feats such as grabbing your opponents with your beastly jaws, striking at them with a long scorpion tail, shooting spikes at them out of your hands or tripping enemies with incredible speed.

-At level 1, the number of gear points that you can use for arms is now equal to your (Prowess + Presence) / 2, rather than simply your Prowess / 2.
-Any additional modifiers still apply.
+The cap for the innate gear points of your arms is now equal to your (Prowess + Presence) / 2, rather than your Prowess / 2.

 When you gain this feature, create a set of arms using the standard rules.
 You are always attuned to these arms, and they do not count against your attunement limit.

-Whenever you make a basic attack, you may choose to use these arms instead.
-You do not swap which set of arms you have equipped, and once the basic attack is complete, you gain the benefits and drawbacks of your equipped arms instead.

-Your body changes to accommodate these modifiers a way that is consistent with the modifiers selected: mutating, transforming or granting you superhuman abilities to allow you to perform feats such as grabbing your opponents with your beastly jaws, striking at them with a long scorpion tail, shooting spikes at them out of your hands or tripping enemies with incredible speed.
+If your Prowess or Presence changes, remember to reselect the affixes used in this feature to ensure their gear point total is correct.

+## Natural Defense
+At level 2, your body becomes tougher to match your newfound weapons: your skin thickening, your reflexes quickening, mutating to become immune to the effects of fire and so on.

+The cap for the innate gear points of your arms is now equal to your (Prowess + Presence) / 2, rather than your Prowess / 2.

+When you gain this feature, create a set of armor using the standard rules.
+This armor is always equipped and you are always attuned to this armor.
+You cannot equip or attune to other armor.

-If your Prowess or Presence changes, you must reselect the affixes used in this feature to ensure their gear point total is correct.
+If your Prowess or Presence changes, remember to reselect the affixes used in this feature to ensure their gear point total is correct.

 ## Meditation
 When you reach level 2, you learn to sit in perfect tranquility, refreshing yourself even as battle rages around you.
 Whenever you take the Defend major action and have not yet spent movement or made an attack this turn, you may spend essence equal to twice your proficiency bonus to regain life equal to four times the essence spent.
 When you do, you cannot spend movement or make any attacks until the start of your next turn.

 You also gain access to the Meditate downtime activity, seeking to learn an inner truth.
 Make a difficulty 15 Focus (Insight) skill check.
 If you succeed, the party gains a Resolve.

-## Natural Defense
-Also at level 2, you learn to shape your body for defensive purposes as well: gaining thick skin, a supernatural ability to shrug off blows or the like.
-The normal rules for setting your basic defense no longer apply to you, and can no longer gain the benefits of wearing other suits of armor:
-Select affixes with a gear point total equal to your (Prowess + Presence) / 2 as if building a set of armor to create natural defenses that protect you at all times.
-Your basic defense is increased by 2, typically becoming 14 + Agility + the effects of any relevant affixes selected.

-Your body changes to accommodate these affixes in a way that is consistent with the affixes selected.
-If your Prowess or Presence changes, you must reselect the affixes used in this feature to ensure their gear point total is correct.

 ## Self-Improvement
 At level 3, you learn to augment your body with powerful magical abilities, gaining their effect at all times.
-Whenever you gain this feature, you may select non-prismatic arms or armor affixes that have an enchantment point total equal to the number associated with this feature.
-You gain their effects at all times as your body changes to incorporate their magic.
-These abilities do not count against the limit of enchantment points you may be attuned to as they are class features which mimic the effects of enchantments, rather than true enchantments.
+Whenever you gain this feature, you may select non-prismatic arms or armor affixes that have a gear point total equal to the number associated with this feature.
+You gain their effects at all times.

-The gear point total of these affixes must equal two at level 3, increasing to three at level 11.
+The gear point total of these affixes is two at level 3, increasing to three at level 11.

 ## Tranquility
 When you reach level 3, maintaining your tranquility in the face of danger only bolsters your spirit.
 Whenever you take the Defend major action, until the start of your next turn, regain 1 essence each time that a hostile creature misses you with an attack.